Axobot-org/Axobot/docs/server.rst

 * poll_channels: List of channels in which the bot will add the reactions 👍 and 👎 to each message
 * enable_xp: Boolean indicating whether the xp system is activated.
 Default is :code:`True`.
 * levelup_msg: Message to send when someone reaches a new XP level.
 You can use :code:`{level}` variable to include the reached level, and :code:`{user}` to mention the user (or `{username}` if you only want the name).
 Default is a random sentence.
+* levelup_channel: Channel where the bot will send every levelup announcement message.
+It can be either a text channel, or "none" for no channel (Zbot won't send any levelup channel), or "any" if you want it in the same channel as the message.
+Default to any.
 * xp_rate: Exp modifier, which multiplies the gain of xp by this number.
 It must be between 0.1 and 3, rounded to the nearest 1/100.
 * xp_type: Type of XP system to use: :code:`global` if you want to use the accross-server system, common with every other servers which use it, or :code:`local` if you want a more private system.
 There is also a :code:`mee6-like` system, which uses the same rules as the MEE6 bot, and is also local.
 Default to :code:`global`.
 * noxp_channels: List of text channels where members will not be able to earn any exp.
 Not necessary if XP is disabled in your server.